What is shadow boxing? How do I shadow box?

 Learning new exercise or skill and repeat it improved our neurocircuitry.

-To perform those new learnt moves, our brain must coordinate a complex set of actions involving our audio and visual memories as well as our motor function.
+To perform those new learnt moves, our brain must coordinate a complex set of actions.
+It involve our audio and visual memories, and our motor function.

 Practices optimized our brain for this sets of cerebral activities thru myelination process.